multiversx/mx-sdk-js-core/README.md

 ### @multiversx/sdk-bls-wasm

-This package requires `@multiversx/sdk-bls-wasm` for BLS (Boneh-Lynn-Shacham) cryptographic functions, but it is not bundled by default.
+This package requires `@multiversx/sdk-bls-wasm` for BLS (Boneh-Lynn-Shacham) cryptographic functions, which is not bundled by default.
 If you plan to use BLS functionality, make sure to install this optional dependency:

 ```bash
 npm install @multiversx/sdk-bls-wasm